Phileosopher/commonplace/addiction-centers.md

 - Possessions: Fighting tools, means to secure allies, escape, refuge
 - Pleasure: Rest and relaxation time before the next battle
 - Friend(s): Emotional supporters or sympathizers, possibly defined by a common enemy
-- Enemy(s): Source of all problems and the cause of all self-protection and justification
+- Enemy(s): Source of all problems and the the need for all self-protection and justification
 - Church: Source of self-justification
 - Self: Victimized, immobilized by the enemy
 - Principles: Justification for labeling enemies, source of enemy's wrongness
-- God: The destroyer of enemies, or a non-entity
+- God: Enemies' destroyer, a non-entity, or possibly another enemy

-If your [church](church.md) is the center of your life:
+If your [church](church.md) is your life's purpose:

 - Spouse: A companion in/facilitator for church service or a trial of faith
 - Family: Models to exemplify adherence to church teachings or trials of faith